Mohit Burman

-Mohit Burman is an Indian businessman.
+Mohit Burman (born 1968) is an Indian businessman.
 He is the chairman of Dabur, an Ayurvedic and FMCG company.
-A fifth-generation scion of the Burman family, he also led the family's acquisition of a majority stake in dry cell battery maker Eveready Industries India and the family's entry into the life insurance sector through Aviva India.
+A fifth-generation scion of the Bengali Hindu Burman family, he also led the family's acquisition of a majority stake in dry cell battery maker Eveready Industries India and the family's entry into the life insurance sector through Aviva India.
 A sports enthusiast, he is also promoter and co-owner of the Indian Premier League cricket team Punjab Kings.

 Early life and education

 After completing his schooling from Highgate School, London, he graduated from Richmond College, in Bachelor of Arts, Business Administration and Economics (Double major: Marketing and General Management) and subsequently completed his Master of Business Administration degree, in Finance from Babson Graduate School of Business, Massachusetts.

 In October 2024, the Burman family was ranked 23rd on Forbes list of India’s 100 richest tycoons, with a net worth of $10.4 billion.